aleksandar-t/AleksMediaEmailSystem/README.md

 - A lot of cleaning up and refactoring of the code given more time and effort

-- Some suggested work on the BE siide
+- Some suggested work on the BE side:
 Global error handling, try catchs, logging..
 Authorization on the API controllers to be activated
 Data persistance of the imported campaigns from the files DTOS and automappers for the db models
 Caching

-- Lot of work on the FE side
+- Lot of work on the FE side:
 Langing page upon Login, some menu
-Admin management with dashboard and configurations User
+Admin management with dashboard and configurations User pages